Employee Disengagement: 7 Signs Your Employees are Disengaged (and What to Do About It)

 Once you have identified the signs of employee disengagement, it's important to take steps to re-engage your employees.
 Here are a few tips on how to do this:

-Create a Culture of Open Communication
+Build a Culture of Open Communication

-Make sure you have an open and honest dialogue with your employees about their concerns, feedback, and ideas.
+Make sure you have an open and honest dialogue with your employees about their concerns, feedback, and new ideas.
 Although it may seem obvious, many leaders tend to bypass this critical step or ask the wrong questions.
-Unfortunately, this can often impact company culture without leaders even realizing it.
+Unfortunately, this can often negatively impact company culture without leaders even realizing it.

 Provide Opportunities for Growth

-People want to know they have a future in their careers with a clear growth trajectory.
-Give employees the opportunity to grow and develop in their roles.
-This could mean providing them with access to training programs or offering cross-functional assignments that allow them to expand their skill sets.
-Doing this shows your employees that you value their contribution and are invested in their growth and job satisfaction.
+People want to know they have a future in their careers with a clear growth trajectory, so give employees the opportunity to grow and develop in their roles.
+This could mean providing them with access to training programs, employee assistance programs, or offering cross-functional assignments that allow them to expand their skill sets.

-Communicate with Leadership Team
+Support Your Leadership Team

 As history proves, people don't quit jobs — they leave managers.
 It's important to ensure your management team is equipped with the necessary resources and support to help engage employees.
 Make sure your leadership team understands how employee engagement can impact attrition rates and is taking steps to create an environment where people feel supported, valued, and respected.